EXPLAINER-What is at stake for investors in Congo's election? | Headlines

 "A Tshisekedi victory would provide a degree of policy continuity for investors in the mining sector, albeit of a resource nationalist nature," said Aleix Montana, Africa Analyst at risk intelligence company Verisk Maplecroft.
 Whoever wins will have to take the lead on ongoing talks with China including on the new terms for the Sicomines joint venture, part of a $6 billion metals-for-infrastructure deal from 2008.

-RISKY BUSINESS Tshisekedi came to power with the promise to root out endemic corruption.
+Tshisekedi came to power with the promise to root out endemic corruption.
 Many Western investors have continued to steer clear, but analysts say that may change in the coming years as global powers seek access to minerals needed to drive the clean energy transition.
+"The race... is forcing Western miners to re-evaluate their risk appetite," said Montana from Verisk Maplecroft, which rates Congo seventh worst globally on its index that assesses the risk of governments seizing more control of revenue from the extractive sector.

 "It makes sense for them (investors) to wait and see what happens," said AML's Ellis.